- Course code: SAM2075

 Final assessment/Exam

-The final assessment of SAM2075 Global Perspectives on Religion and Society is a three day home exam of 2500-3500 words.
-The course and final exam will be assessed by grades A-F.
+The final assessment of SAM2075 Global Perspectives on Religion and Society is a written exam (6 hours).
+The course and final exam will be assessed by grades A-F. To gain credits for the course the student must fulfill the course requirements.

 Learning outcome